lifo101/php-daemon/README.md

 See the [examples](examples) directory for examples you can run.

 ### Features
-- The `Event Loop` is maintained by the core `Daemon` class.
+- The `Event Loop` is maintained by the core [Daemon](../../wiki/Daemon) class.
 All you have to do is implement one method `execute` that will get called every loop cycle.
 The loop frequency can be any fractional value in seconds.
   If set to 0, your `execute` method will get called as fast as possible (_not normally recommended, unless your loop is doing some sort of blocking call, ie: listening on a socket, etc_).
 - In just a few lines of code you can have parallel processes running in the background without having to manage those background processes.
-  - A `Task` allows you to call any method or callback in a background process.
+  - A [Task](../../wiki/Tasks) allows you to call any method or callback in a background process.
 No communication is made between the background process and the parent.
     Tasks are meant for simple things, for example: Sending an email.
-  - A `Worker` allows you to call any method on an object, or even just a simple callback like a `Task`.
+  - A [Worker](../../wiki/Workers) allows you to call any method on an object, or even just a simple callback like a [Task](../../wiki/Tasks).
 Workers can return a value back to the parent via a simple `return` statement in your worker method(s).
 Workers are maintained automatically and can have multiple children running at the same time, which is handled transparently.
 Even if a worker dies or is killed by the OS the Daemon API will still return a result (or exception) to your code.
 The return value of a Worker is usually a `Promise` object.
 You can use the standard Promise methods like `then` or `otherwise` to act on the return value.
-Or you can register an "ON_RETURN" callback on the Worker.
+Or you can register an `ON_RETURN` callback on the Worker.

-    Workers use a [Mediator design pattern](https://en.wikipedia.org/wiki/Mediator_pattern) and use Shared Memory for it's messaging queue and data. _I might work on a second IPC class that uses sockets instead of SHM to provide an alternate choice_.
+    Workers use a [Mediator design pattern](https://en.wikipedia.org/wiki/Mediator_pattern) and use Shared Memory for it's messaging queue and data.
+Different IPC classes can be created to provide alternate communication methods between the parent and children. _I might work on a second IPC class that uses sockets instead of SHM to provide an alternate choice_.
 - Event Handling.
-The core `Daemon` has several events (see: [DaemonEvent](src/Lifo/Daemon/Event/DaemonEvent.php)) that you can easily interface with by registering a callback.
+The core `Daemon` has several events (see: [Events](../../wiki/Events)) that you can easily interface with by registering a callback.
 Some events have the means to change the behavior of the daemon.
 - Easy Signal Handling via the Event Dispatcher.
 To catch a signal you simply have to register a `ON_SIGNAL` callback